-Next up in mini course on cooking chicken: Grilled Bone-in Chicken Thighs!
+Next up in our mini course on cooking chicken: Grilled Bone-in Chicken Thighs!

 Whenever cooking meat or poultry with the bone on, the cooking time takes a little longer.
 The bone can be in the center or perimeter and location also affects cooking time.
-Center bones take longer to reach and the meat near the bone is the last to cook because the bone holds that coldness from the refrigerator.
+Center bones take longer to reach and the meat near the bone is the last to cook because the bone holds the cold longer.

 The best alternative on the grill for cooking anything with a bone is to start with direct heat and then move to the other side of the grill and finish on indirect heat.
 This keeps the outer meat moist and slowly lets the heat permeate throughout.